Tech job listings have slowed – here’s what you need to know

 As Axios writes, “While U.S. companies continue to vigorously seek new workers, growth in openings for some hard-core digitalized jobs – projected to be among the most prominent work in the future economy – have sharply slowed, according to a new report.”

 Technology is evolving, and as it evolves, some companies struggle to keep up.
 A recent study has shown that the growth of tech job listings in the U.S. plunged last quarter to 9% from 30% in the first quarter (Cognizant.)
 What caused this plunge?
 Global economic anxiety, including but not limited to, trade wars and conflicting outlooks on the overall strength of the U.S. economy.

-The main factor is that companies are looking for experienced developers for entry-level software developer, software engineer, and full-stack developer positions – making the hiring process restrictive and difficult.
+The main factor is that companies are looking for experienced developers for entry-level software developers, software engineers, and full-stack developer positions – making the hiring process restrictive and difficult.
 For many entry-level candidates, it’s nearly impossible to have the technologies, experience, and portfolio needed for an entry-level position.
 “A lot of companies have been on a hiring tear, but now they are seasonally constrained where they get their talent from,” said Robert Brown, VP of Cognizant’s Center for the Future of Work.

 When only picking from a niche group of candidates, companies miss out on diverse skill sets that apply to new-aged technology.
 With Revature, we don’t feel the effects of the above study because we keep our pool of applicants vast, varied, and up-to-date on the latest tech.
 We believe that the greatest talent comes from unique perspectives and the drive to innovate.
 That’s why we always have a variety of software engineering opportunities available combined with immersive, employer-paid training.